27-29 Tattersalls Ln, Melbourne

 This dimly lit bar is serious about cocktails, serving pre-prohibition tonics & modern classics.
-The interior is part art-deco, but the centerpiece is the bar, backed by a mountain of bottles.
+The interior is part art-deco, but the centrepiece is the bar, backed by a mountain of bottles.

 You can miss Chuckle Park in a glimpse.
 Sandwiched between buildings, this tiny laneway bar is covered in faux grass and serves drinks from an adorable caravan.

-And yet, Above Board been recognised as one of the top 100 bars in the world.
+And yet, Above Board has been recognised as one of the top 100 bars in the world.

 Serving cocktails since 2002, Double Happiness is a Chinese-inspired bar filled with communist propaganda featuring Chairman Mao.

 It’s all tongue-in-cheek, and the rowdiness that Double Happiness promotes would not be endorsed by the Chinese government.

 The drinks list is fun.
 The ‘Great Leap Forward’ is their signature cocktail staring house-made lychee vodka.
 Or enjoy bubble tea spiked with a shot of booze.

 This hole-in-the-wall bar showcases everything good about Melbourne’s laneway bar scene.